iltempo/rulesio/README.md

     queue WhenAUser::GirlFridayQueue

+Using the GirlFridayQueue also ensures that events are not lost should the WhenAUser service be temporarily unavailable.

 You can also pass options to girl_friday.
-To avoid losing events when your app server instances restart, you can tell girl_friday to use Redis:
+To avoid losing events when your app server instances restart, you can tell girl_friday to use Redis.
+In order to use the Redis backend, you must use the [connection_pool](https://github.com/mperham/connection_pool) gem to share a set of Redis connections with other threads and the GirlFriday queue.
+If you are not already using Redis in your application, add

+    gem 'connection_pool'
+    gem 'redis'

+to your Gemfile, and add something like this to `config/whenauser.rb`:

+    require 'connection_pool'

+    redis_pool = ConnectionPool.new(:size => 5, :timeout => 5) { ::Redis.new }
     queue WhenAUser::GirlFridayQueue,
-      :store => GirlFriday::Store::Redis, :store_config => { :host => 'hostname', :port => 12345 }

-If you already have a Redis connection pool, you can tell girl_friday to use it:

-    queue WhenAUser::GirlFridayQueue,
-      :store => GirlFriday::Store::Redis, :store_config => { :pool => $redis }
+      :store => GirlFriday::Store::Redis, :store_config => { :pool => redis_pool }

 See the [girl_friday wiki](https://github.com/mperham/girl_friday/wiki) for more information on how to use girl_friday.